 Fiscal Year Ended

-Sep September 30, 2018 otember 30, 2017
+Sej ptember 30, 2019 Sep otember 30, 2018

 (in millions)

-Accrued salaries and benefits \$ 1,035.9 \$ 1,018.5
+Accrued salaries and benefits \$ 1,020.7 \$ 1,035.9

-Accrued contract costs 861.0 911.9
+Accrued contract costs 913.9 861.0

-Other accrued expenses 370.1 315.1
+Other accrued expenses 455.8 370.1

-\$ 2,267.0 \$ 2,245.5
+\$ 2,390.4 \$ 2,267.0

-Accrued contract costs above include balances related to professional liability accruals of \$519.5 million and \$547.9 million as of September 30, 2018 and 2017, respectively.
+Accrued contract costs above include balances related to professional liability accruals of \$573.4 million and \$519.5 million as of September 30, 2019 and 2018, respectively.
 The remaining accrued contract costs primarily relate to costs for services provided by subcontractors and other non-employees.
-Liabilities recorded related to accrued contract losses were not material as of September 30, 2018 and 2017.
-The Company did not have material revisions to estimates for contracts where revenue is recognized using the percentage-of-completion method during the twelve months ended September 30, 2018.
+Liabilities recorded related to accrued contract losses were not material as of September 30, 2019 and 2018.
+The Company did not have material revisions to estimates for contracts where revenue is recognized using the percentage-of-completion method during the twelve months ended September 30, 2019.
+In the first quarter of fiscal 2019, the Company commenced a restructuring plan to improve profitability.
+The Company incurred restructuring expenses of \$95.4 million, including personnel and other costs of \$73.3 million and real estate costs of \$22.1 million during the year ended September 30, 2019, of which \$26.5 million was accrued and unpaid at September 30, 2019.
+In connection with this restructuring plan, the Company evaluated its real estate portfolio to better align with the ongoing business.
+The Company identified certain long-lived assets that were no longer recoverable, and recorded an impairment of \$27.4 million in Impairment of long-lived assets, including goodwill during the fourth quarter of fiscal 2019.
+Fair value of the long-lived assets was determined primarily using Level 3 inputs, such as discounted cash flows.

-During the twelve months ended September 30, 2016, the Company recorded revenue related to the expected accelerated recovery of a pension related entitlement from the federal government of approximately \$50 million, which is included in accounts receivable-net at September 30, 2018 and 2017.
+During the twelve months ended September 30, 2016, the Company recorded revenue related to the expected accelerated recovery of a pension related entitlement from the federal government of approximately \$50 million.
 The entitlement resulted from pension costs that are reimbursable through certain government contracts in accordance with Cost Accounting Standards.
 The accelerated recognition resulted from an amendment to freeze pension benefits under URS Federal Services, Inc. Employees Retirement Plan.
-The actual amount of reimbursement may vary from the Company's expectation.
+During the year ended September 30, 2019, the Company entered into an agreement with the federal government to settle substantially all of the entitlement.